Start My Answer

 When you get sued by a debt collector like Associated Credit Services, you usually receive the court documents in the mail.
 The documents are called the Summons and the Complaint.
 The Summons is the official notice of the lawsuit, while the Complaint lists all the specific claims being made against you.

-You have up to 35 days to respond to the Summons and Complaint, depending on which state you're in, before you lose by default.
-You might think you have to hire an attorney to prepare your Answer document for you, but with SoloSuit, you can represent yourself and save the money and stress of finding a lawyer.
+You have up to 35 days to respond to the Summons and Complaint, depending on which state you're in before you lose by default.
+You might think you have to hire an attorney to prepare your Answer document for you, but with Solo, you can represent yourself and save money and stress from finding a lawyer.

 Follow these three steps to respond to a debt lawsuit against Associated Credit Services:

 1. Respond to each claim listed in the Complaint document.
 You can admit, deny, or deny due to a lack of knowledge.
 Most attorneys suggest that you deny as many allegations as possible.
-This makes ACS work harder because they have to gather all the necessary documentation to prove the debt is actually yours.
+Place the burden of proof on the debt collector because they’ll have to provide the necessary documentation to prove the debt is yours.

 2. Assert your affirmative defenses.
 These are legal reasons that ACS doesn't have a case against you.
 A common affirmative defense to raise in a debt collection lawsuit is the statute of limitations.
 If the debt is past the statute of limitations, then ACS has run out of time to sue you for the debt.
 If this is true, the case will be dismissed.

-3. File the Answer with the court, and send a copy to ACS.
-Make sure to file before the deadline, which is 14-35 days, depending on which state you live.
-Make a copy to send it to the attorneys for ACS via USPS-certified mail.
+3. File the Answer with the court and send a copy to ACS.
+Make sure to file before the deadline, which is 14-35 days, depending on which state you live in.
+Make a copy and send it to the attorneys for ACS via USPS-certified mail.
 You should also request a return receipt so you can prove that you properly sent the Answer to the opposing party.

 You can draft and file an Answer with SoloSuit in just 15 minutes.